Medication Assisted Treatment

 AFMC’s teams include experienced and knowledgeable physicians, former practice/office managers, registered nurses, billing specialists and hospital and long-term care administrators who know Medicaid inside and out.
 We understand the daily challenges providers face.
 Our teams work with providers through telephone, personal office visits and secure HIPAA-compliant, electronic portals to improve the efficiency and quality of the health care your Medicaid clients receive.

-AFMC’s analytics team provides analytical support and leadership for Arkansas State Epidemiological Outcomes Workgroup (SEOW) through a contract with the Arkansas Department of Human Services’ Division of Behavioral Health Services (DBHS).
-Our team supports DBHS in its decision-making process regarding the delivery of prevention services.
+AFMC’s analytics team provides analytical support and leadership for Arkansas State Epidemiological Outcomes Workgroup (SEOW) through a contract with the Arkansas Department of Human Services Division of Aging, Adult, and Behavioral Health Services (DAABHS).
+Our team supports DAABHS in its decision-making process regarding the delivery of prevention services.

 The Arkansas Medicaid Non-Emergency Transportation (NET) program, which is provided through Division of Medical Services (DMS), provides eligible Medicaid clients with transportation to the nearest qualified Medicaid provider.

 Transportation is provided only to and from Medicaid-covered services.
 No co-payments are required, and there are no limits on the number of trips and no mileage caps.